 In contrast, condominium ownership can almost be described as communal, with one important difference.
 Your neighbours aren’t going to walk into your place whenever they feel like it.
 While your neighbours do own a communal share of the property and vice versa, they don’t have any right of access to your particular suite or unit.

 What is inside your four walls is yours alone.
 You are responsible for maintenance, and any renovations you undertake, to the interior of this property.
-And the unit or suite is registered in your name.
+And the unit or suite (your condo) is registered in your name.

 The property you share with all the other unit holders is known as the common elements, and this is both the boon and bane of condominium ownership.
 Common elements includes the exterior structure of the building(s) such as brick and siding, roofing, doors and windows.
 It also includes things in and around the condominium complex such as tennis courts, elevators, lobbies, gyms, parking garages and swimming pools.